Heat Pumps & Noise

 Some heat pump advertising creates confusion as they quote noise levels for the smallest capacity units operating on the lowest fan speed.
 Almost all situations will require a bigger capacity unit or a higher fan speed than this.

-Sound levels for the correctly sized heat pump, operating in its normal condition, should be compared and referenced against the following table given for guidance:
+Sound levels for the correctly sized heat pump, operating in its normal condition, should be compared and referenced against the following guide: